 Premium financed life insurance involves using a third-party loan to pay policy premiums.
 In this type of arrangement, the lender covers the premiums, and you pay interest on the loan, which is typically repaid after a set period.
 Ideally, the policy’s cash value growth is enough to repay the loan.
 This can be a risky strategy, however, because if interest rates rise or the policy underperforms, you may require additional collateral.
 Failure to meet this requirement can result in default and the lender halting premium payments.

-What to Do if You Have Been Improperly Sold a Life Insurance Product
+What Are Your Options If You Have Been Improperly Sold a Life Insurance Product?

 Should I Hire a Life Insurance Fraud Lawyer?